thindil/nish/README.md

   possible to set the precision of the suggestions with the shell's option.
 The feature can be disabled either.
 * Setting the terminal title, can be enabled or disabled in the shell's options.
+* Theming system.
+It is possible to set the colors and style, like use underline, bold or italic font (if the terminal emulator supports it) for various of the shell's outputs (errors, help entries, etc.).

 ### How to install